 Buried at Hotton War Cemetery, Belgium. |

 The memorial in St Matthew’s Church lists a ‘B Comley’.
 However, there is no trace of a ‘B Comley’ living in the Grandpont area immediately prior to the Second World War.
-A ‘William John Comley’ is listed in the 1939 Register as living in London Road, Headington, but he had no evident links with the Grandpont area.
 The memorial in St Matthew’s was installed in 1948; it is likely that errors crept in, and that Dennis Comley was incorrectly inscribed as ‘B Comley’.
+Dennis's father served in the First World War and Dennis served in the same regiment during the Second World War.

 |